IbentaLab/drupal_groundwork/README.md

 <img src="images/performance-first-informational.svg" alt="Performance First" height="24">
 </div>

----

-**Groundwork Theme Framework** is a next-generation frontend framework built specifically for **Drupal**.
-Engineered for ⚡ speed, ♿ accessibility, and 💡 developer joy, it empowers developers, designers, and site builders to build modern, flexible websites using pure Drupal features and vanilla web technologies—**no build tools required**.
+**Groundwork Theme Framework** is a next-generation frontend framework built specifically for  **Drupal** .
+Engineered for ⚡ speed, ♿ accessibility, and 💡 developer joy, it empowers developers, designers, and site builders to build modern, flexible websites using pure Drupal features and vanilla web technologies— **no build tools required** .

 <br>